sophia-vo/Math-181A/Math 180A Review/Random Variables/Discrete Random Variables.md

 > $$\sigma = \text{standard deviation} = \sqrt{\sum_{\text{all $k$}} (k- \mu)^2 \cdot p_X(k)}$$

 > [!IMPORTANT]
-> The two theorems before apply to both discrete and continuous random variables.
+> The two theorems below apply to both discrete and continuous random variables.

 ### Theorem
 Let $W$ be any random variable, discrete or continuous, having mean $\mu# and for which $E(W^2)$ is finite.
 Then